Not sure how to structure your Go web application?

 You can see our flash message being set, retrieved, and then not passed with subsequent requests as expected.

-If you don't want to roll your own helpers for flash messages, or need them to be 'signed' to prevent tampering, then the Gorilla Sessions package is a good option.
-Here's the previous example implemented with Gorilla instead:
+If you don't want to roll your own helpers for flash messages then the gorilla/sessions package is a good option.
+This stores session